IDGCaptainRussia94/Ophioid-Mod/README.txt

+Now Ported over and rebuild for TModLoader 1.4 Alpha!
-Ophoiod is a mod focused on a boss and a multi-phase rematch later on that cuts down on soul griding in hardmode after the mecha bosses.
+Ophioid is a mod focused on a boss and a multi-phase rematch later on that cuts down on soul griding in hardmode after the mecha bosses.
-Supports Boss Checklist and Yet Another Boss Healthbar Requires IdgLibrary (search on the mod browser or go here http://javid.ddns.net/tModLoader/download.php?Down=mods/Idglibrary.tmod)
-Source code available on github
+Source code available on github (1.4 branch)
+Please see https://forums.terraria.org/index.php?threads/the-ophioid-mod.73083/ for more info on the mod

+With the introduction of the 1.4 Port, some things have changed, see V2.15

 Current Content:
 -2 summoning items for both evil biomes and 1 for the rematch fight